ENUSAUالعربية

 4. Store communications

 Additionally, teams may have responsibility for activities such as health and safety, property, and in-store services.
-Whilst these tasks are critical to drive compliance and reduce cost, they have limited impact on top-line growth.
+Whilst these tasks are critical to drive compliance and reduce cost, they have a limited impact on top-line growth.

-What is often overlooked is the power that Retail teams have to harness their knowledge and experience within stores, sharing this key business intelligence with wider Head Office teams.
-Compared to Digital teams, whose customer insight and perspective is often used throughout the decision-making process, Retail teams are often communicated to by wider Head Office functions, rather than brought into decision-making processes and communicated with.
-The close proximity of these teams to store colleagues, and therefore customers and their needs, is underutilised in increasing sales, exciting customers, and accelerating the workforce.
+Retail teams’ capacity to harness their knowledge and experience within stores is often overlooked.
+Allowing them to share key business intelligence with wider Head Office teams.
+Unlike Digital teams, whose customer insight and perspective are often used throughout the decision-making process, wider Head Office functions communicate to Retail Teams.
+This means they are not brought into decision-making processes and communicated with.

 A Retail team for the future:

-• Customer data and insights – capturing customer preferences and feedback regularly by tapping into the knowledge store teams have when considering marketing campaigns, new products, pricing and promotions.
+• Customer data and insights – capturing customer preferences and feedback regularly by tapping into the knowledge store teams have when considering marketing campaigns, new products, pricing, and promotions.

-• Customer experience –continuously reviewing and adjusting the customer journey to enhance experience and in-store conversion rates.
+• Customer experience – continuously reviewing and adjusting the customer journey to enhance experience and in-store conversion rates.

 • Product personalisation and recommendation – regularly delivering product and sales training within store to ensure employees have the appropriate skills and knowledge to proactively engage with customers and uplift basket size by recommending products based on customers’ unique needs.